Prakash6370099/Auto-Filter-Bot/README.md

 * /delall - delete all filters
 * /deleteall - delete all index(autofilter)
 * /delete - delete a specific file from index.
+* /migrate - This command will list the possible chats for initiating migration, rest of the other steps are simplified by using buttons.
 * /info - get user info
 * /id - get tg ids.
 * /imdb - fetch info from imdb.